UKDynasty/ukdynasty.github.io/bylaws/index.md

 This is the living, breathing bylaws document of the UK Dynasty league.
 Revision history from December 2016 onwards can be found [on GitHub](https://github.com/UKDynasty/ukdynasty.github.io/blob/master/bylaws/index.md).
 The original version of this document (with revision history from the start of the league) can be found [on Google Docs](http://bit.do/UKDynastyLeagueBylaws).

+All bylaws are an **explanation** or **extension** of the rules set on ESPN/MyFantasyLeague.
+This document doesn't outline all aspects of the scoring system, or describe how processes on the host websites work.
+However, any change in rules within the league hosts will be subject to league disussion/vote, as would any rule within the Bylaws.

 - [1.
 Team setup](#team-setup)
 - [2.
 Schedule](#schedule)
     - [2.1 Regular season](#regular-season)